ademskey/Honeypot_Attack_Characterization_Data_Engine/vulnerabilities.md

 - CVE-2018-10798, Base score 6.5: "caused by mishandling of JavaScript code that triggers the reload of a page continuously with an interval of 1 second".
     -   Mitigation: Update to Brave version beyond 0.14.0.

-Note that the long list of CVEs on HTML and Javascript found by cve.org are limited to the libraries and packages in the SBOM for this app.
 Chart.js
 (https://www.cve.org/CVERecord/SearchResults?query=chart.js)